thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/calc/README.md

 ## Security considerations and best practices

-If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://internetcomputer.org/docs/current/references/security/) for developing on the Internet Computer.
+If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://thebigfile.com/docs/current/references/security/) for developing on the BigFile.
 This example may not implement all the best practices.

 For example, the following aspects are particularly relevant for this app:
-* [Consider using stable memory, version it, test it](https://internetcomputer.org/docs/current/references/security/rust-canister-development-security-best-practices/#consider-using-stable-memory-version-it-test-it), since this canister uses canister memory and not stable memory.
+* [Consider using stable memory, version it, test it](https://thebigfile.com/docs/current/references/security/rust-canister-development-security-best-practices/#consider-using-stable-memory-version-it-test-it), since this canister uses canister memory and not stable memory.
-* [Validate inputs](https://internetcomputer.org/docs/current/references/security/rust-canister-development-security-best-practices/#validate-inputs), since this canister accepts user input which requires input validation (e.g. div by 0 is not allowed).
+* [Validate inputs](https://thebigfile.com/docs/current/references/security/rust-canister-development-security-best-practices/#validate-inputs), since this canister accepts user input which requires input validation (e.g. div by 0 is not allowed).